 This program begins and ends at Los Angeles International Airport.

 Departure • Join the group as we begin our adventure in the South Pacific.
 The group flight departs from Los Angeles International Airport where you will meet your leaders and travel to Nadi, Fiji, continuing on to the island of Taveuni.

-Service Village: Upon arrival in our host village, we are received with a meke, or traditional dance, and take part in a traditional sevu sevu (sometimes referred to as kava kava) ceremony with village leaders as we are warmly welcomed into the community.
+Service Village • Upon arrival in our host village, we are received with a meke, or traditional dance, and take part in a traditional sevu sevu (sometimes referred to as kava) ceremony with village leaders as we are warmly welcomed into the community.
 We spend the first day settling into our new home, getting to know one another, and joining an in-depth orientation to Fijian life.
 We meet with community members to review the service projects of the next few weeks and discuss how to best prepare to accomplish our goals for the summer.

-Excursions: On excursions, we explore all that Fiji has to offer.
+Excursions • On excursions, we explore all that Fiji has to offer.
 Head inland to hike in Fiji’s lush mountain forests, stopping along the way for a swim in a waterfall or to sample fresh native fruits.
-Take a boat to neighboring islands to relax on isolated beaches, and join in a game of club rugby or volleyball with some local teenagers.
+Take a boat to neighboring islands to relax on isolated beaches, and join in a game of club rugby or volleyball with local teenagers.

 Return • Fly with the group and leaders from Nadi, Fiji, to Los Angeles International Airport.
 Continue to your final destination on a connecting flight.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Background • Fiji is composed of more than 330 islands of which only around 100 are inhabited.
+Background • Fiji is composed of more than 330 islands, of which only around 100 are inhabited.
 Once a British colony, Fiji is a blend of indigenous cultures with the vibrant influence of its neighbors in the Pacific, including Tonga, Caledonia, and the Samoas.
 Over 30% of Fijians are Indian Fijians whose ancestors arrived in Fiji from India as indentured laborers in the 1800s.
-Though one of the most developed Pacific Island economies, over 30% of Fiji’s population continue to live in poverty.
+Although Fiji is one of the most developed Pacific Island economies, over 30% of its population continues to live in poverty.